centic9/poi-on-android/README.md

     System.setProperty("org.apache.poi.javax.xml.stream.XMLOutputFactory", "com.fasterxml.aalto.stax.OutputFactoryImpl");
     System.setProperty("org.apache.poi.javax.xml.stream.XMLEventFactory", "com.fasterxml.aalto.stax.EventFactoryImpl");

+##### Supported Android versions

+The sample project uses API level 15, which maps to Android 4.0.3.
+Theoretically lower versions should work as well, but we do not test these to avoid this additional effort.

 ##### Dependencies

 Note: The dependencies of Apache POI are not included in the shading to keep it's size at bay.
 If you use code